Copyright © 2016

 "Yes lad, or should I say Lieutenant now, was the Generals orders just to make sure you didn't forget."

 "Well I suppose I could do with the help."
-Mister Sharpe smiled at Thomas as the boy looked at the two new uniforms.
+Mister Grey smiled at Thomas as the boy looked at the two new uniforms.

 The one for everyday wear was the normal long tailed jacket with white trousers, black boots, pillbox hat and white shirt and waistcoat.
 Its lapels were trimmed in a gold colour cloth and it had the usual array of gold braid for a 2nd Lieutenant or Subaltern as they were more often called.